TritonDataCenter/rfd/rfd/0164/README.md

 with a range of years, with the "(c)" symbol, etc.), these are acceptable.
 We do not, however, allow contributions without any Joyent attribution whatsoever.

+### Contributing source from third parties

+There are occasions when we wish to integrate source from third parties into other open source projects.
+If the third party source is not already open source, this activity must be done in concert with the OSCO, who will take responsibility for assuring that the third party has condoned this activity and that risk is appropriately minimized.

 ### De minimis change